samiksha-2702/BookStore/README.md

 - Search books by title, author, or category
 - Detailed book view with description and pricing
 - Curated bestsellers listing
+- Paginated book listings for better performance and UX
+- Wishlist to save favourite books for later

 ### 🛒 Cart Management
 - Add books to the cart and update quantities